 This article reviews the coverage offered by mechanical breakdown insurance (MBI) policies.
 Find out more about MBI coverage and decide whether you’d be better off with mechanical breakdown insurance or an extended auto warranty, which provides similar coverage but has less strict eligibility limits.

 Our review team has collected information on every major warranty provider on the market, using this data to rate and rank the best extended car warranty companies.
-If you’re considering an MBI policy or an extended warranty for your used car, be sure to read our recommendations and compare personalized quotes below.
+If you’re considering an MBI policy or an extended warranty for your used car, be sure to read our recommendations and compare personalized quotes above.

 What is Mechanical Breakdown Insurance?